6 Minute Read

 Weddings are a far cry from what they used to be.
 You know, way back when couples got married in their local church, posed for few simple snapshots, then noshed on a small cake made by Great Aunt Maxine.
 The whole thing might have cost $300.

 Today’s weddings, by comparison, have turned into a money monstrosity.
 The average wedding costs around $30,000, according to a Wedding Wire survey of more than 6,000 couples.

 Local experts you can trust.Find an ELP

 That’s roughly the cost of three years at a public university!
-It’s no wonder nearly three-fourths of those surveyed admitted to going over budget for their big day.
+It’s no wonder nearly three-fourths of those surveyed admitted to going over their wedding budget for their big day.